 - You may feel grieved if your child envies friends with two parents at home.

 - New relationships may be difficult, particularly if your child is suspicious or jealous.

 - A lonely parent may cling to their children for support and company, making it harder for the child to eventually leave home.

 - The demands of income earning, child raising and housework mean the single parent may have little or no time for themselves.

 Common issues facing separated or divorced families include:

-- The single parent may (inadvertently or otherwise) make the child feel guilty for having fun with their other parent.
+- The single parent may (even if not deliberately) make the child feel guilty for having fun with their other parent.

 - Some parents involve their children in their marital disputes, instead of discussing the issues in private.

-- Some separated parents find it next to impossible to be civil at changeover time, which can place the child under stress.
+- Some separated parents find it next to impossible not to fight at changeover time, which can place the child under stress.

-- Some parents interrogate their child about what they did or who they saw during the visit (such as the ex’s new partner).
+- Some parents ask their child about what they did or who they saw during the visit (perhaps asking about their ex-partner’s new partner).

 - The child may take some time – from a few hours to a few days – to settle down again after visiting their other parent.

 Positives for the single parent and child

 Some of the positives of a single-parent household include:

 - A child from a single-parent home who is loved and supported has no more problems than a child from a two-parent home.